cat-water-models/book/intro.md

 Editors: Rossella Alba, Rozemarijn ter Horst, Jonatan Godinez Madrigal, Bich Tran

-This book is (being) developed as a part of the Constructive Adnvaced Thinking project on [Modelling practices in water governance](https://cat-water-models.github.io).
+This book is (being) developed as a part of the Constructive Advanced Thinking project on [Modelling practices in water governance](https://cat-water-models.github.io).

 You can view this text [online](https://cat-water-models.github.io/book) or view the [source](https://github.com/cat-water-models/book).